Bug report #3761

 FWIW I'm running r15740

-#2 Updated by John Tull about 9 years ago
+#2 Updated by John Tull over 9 years ago

 Also, please note this ticket.